 How can you protect your family?
 You can take a chance that nothing will happen to you or your 10-year-old granddaughter or you can mount a defense.
 If you choose to mount a defense, you will need to realize, you are basically alone in a sea of conflicting opinions/advice, questionable essential oils and toxic pesticide chemicals.
 There is not much help for you by the State or even the Center of Disease Control (CDC).
 You will need a plan and strictly follow the plan.
 A model plan is below but conduct your own research and make any improvements you think make sense.
 It is important to know that you basically have only one weapon in your arsenal - Permethrin.
 Insect repellants containing heavy DEET concentrations or other non-permethrin chemicals have been shown to be worthless.
 Permethrin is a synthetic chemical that acts like natural extracts from the chrysanthemum family (check npic.orst.edu).
-Permethrin is currently in more than 1,400 registered products are regulated by the FDA.
+Permethrin is currently in more than 1,400 registered products including hornet spray, shampoo for humans with scabies or head lice as well as dog flea collars.
+These products are regulated by the FDA.
 One source for Permethrin spray is on Amazon "Sawyer Premium Permethrin Clothing Insect Repellent" 24 oz for \$14.95.
 Sure, there are warnings about the health and safety of permethrin, but at this point, but consider the benefits vs. the risks.
+For me, preventing a deadly or severely debilitating disease is worth the risk.

 PROTECT YOURSELF AND YOUR FAMILY.

 GO TO www.lakeharvey.com TO READ AND DOWNLOAD RED'S DETAILED TICK PROTECTION PLAN.